cloudflare/cloudflare-docs/content/rules/configuration-rules/settings.md

 [Cloudflare Apps](/support/more-dashboard-apps/cloudflare-apps/), now deprecated, is a platform for sharing high-quality apps that anyone with a website can use.

-Use this setting to disable all active Cloudflare Apps for matching requests.
+Use this setting to turn off all active Cloudflare Apps for matching requests.

 {{<details header="API information">}}